lightning/bolts/00-introduction.md

 Some requirements are subtle; we have tried to highlight motivations and reasoning behind the results you see here.
-I'm sure we've fallen
-short: if you find any part confusing, or wrong, please contact us and help us improve.
+I'm sure we've fallen short; if you find any part confusing or wrong, please contact us and help us improve.

 This is version 0.